TALLStackHub/js-beautify/README.md

   --templating                      List of templating languages (auto,django,erb,handlebars,php,smarty) ["auto"] auto = none in JavaScript, all in html
 ```

-Which correspond to the underscored option keys for both library interfaces

 **defaults per CLI options**
 ```json